 Camp Fire relies on our amazing adult and teen volunteers to make the magic of Day Camp happen for kids each summer!
-Volunteering is easy and fun and the best part – making a difference in the life a child!
-Join us this summer!
+Volunteering is easy and fun and the best part – making a difference in the life of a child!

-ONSITE training: Each week of day camp has it own specific Onsite training at that camps location.
+ONSITE training: Each week of day camp has its own specific Onsite training at that camps location.
 If you volunteer at more than one week of day camp, you are required to attend the onsite training for each specific day camp location.
-Onsite training dates are listed on our council calendar, and are also displayed during registration and on confirmation emails.
+Onsite training dates are listed on our council calendar and are also displayed during registration and on confirmation emails.

 Day Camp Training Dates are posted to our calendar as they are made available.